SanielX/Microscenes/README.md

 ```

 ## Context System
 So one other thing I noticed is that microscenes can be nicely used for interactions with objects, but in this case some nodes would need additional data such as lookDirection and so on.
-So I made context system.
-Basically, any node can define `RequireContext` attribute and so it won't be available until context is given.
+Therefore I made context system.
+Basically, any node can define `RequireContext` attribute, which will make it to not be available until context request is satisfied.
-To provide context you implement `IMicrosceneContextProvider` interface.
+To provide context you have to implement `IMicrosceneContextProvider` interface.
 If microscene finds `IMicrosceneContextProvider` component on the same game object, it will disable itself and activation will only be possible from external source.
 See example

 ```csharp